diogoff/plasma-tomography/README.md

 ### Instructions

-1. Run `python3 get_data.py` to get the available tomographic reconstructions and the bolometer signals for the same pulses.
+1. Run `python3 get_data.py` to get the available tomographic reconstructions and bolometer signals.

     - This script will only run on a JET computing cluster (e.g. Freia).